 Tremendous focus has been placed on recovering historical freshwater input as a solution to ecosystem decline.
-While freshwater inflow to the estuary is important, it is only one of a number of forces influencing the success or failure of oysters in Apalachicola Bay; harvesting, climate, habitat, recruitment and survival all impact oyster populations.
-The ABSI has evaluated the influence of these and other factors on oyster reefs and their communities, and through the CAB, have generated a series of management tools, and identified alternatives for management and restoration of the ABS.
+While freshwater inflow to the estuary is important, it is only one of several forces influencing the success or failure of oysters in Apalachicola Bay: harvesting, climate, habitat, recruitment and survival all impact oyster populations.
+The ABSI has evaluated the influence of these and other factors on oyster reefs and their communities, and through the CAB, have generated a series of management tools, and identified alternatives for restoration and management of the ABS.

 The ABSI project was built on a foundation of prior and on-going work conducted by several entities including FSU, FWC, Florida Fish and Wildlife Research Institute (FWRI), University of Florida (UF), University of South Florida (USF), Apalachicola National Estuarine Research Reserve (ANERR), the Florida DEP, the Florida DACS and The Nature Conservancy (TNC).
 Over the past four years the ABSI science team has produced an extensive body of research into various aspects of the biology, ecology and geochemistry of the ABS, including a series of experiments to evaluate restoration approaches.
-The ABSI project annual reports summarize the research and outreach accomplishments and can be found on the FSUCML ABSI website (https://marinelab.fsu.edu/absi/about-absi/).
+The ABSI project annual reports summarize the research and outreach accomplishments and can be found on the FSUCML ABSI website